ajlopez/NodeDelicious/samples/getallposts/README.md

-# Get All Sample
+# Get All Posts Sample

-Retrieving all links of a tag, with optional date range.
+Retrieving all posts of a tag, with optional date range.

 ## Setup